mozilla/nunjucks/docs/templating.md

 is performance; most people use templates synchronously and it's much faster for `for` to compile to a straight JavaScript `for` loop.

-At compile-time, Nunjucks is not aware how templates are loaded so it's unable to determine if an `include` block is asynchronous or not.
+At compile-time, Govjucks is not aware how templates are loaded so it's unable to determine if an `include` block is asynchronous or not.
 That's why it can't automatically convert loops for you, and you must use `asyncEach` for iteration if you are loading templates